Gijsreyn/PSDSC/docs/en-US/Initialize-PsDscConfigDocument.md

 Accept wildcard characters: False
 ```

-### -IsWindowsPowerShell
+### -AsYaml
-Switch to indicate if the resource is using Windows PowerShell.
-Adds 'Microsoft.Windows/WindowsPowerShell' type.
+Specifies that the output should be in YAML format.
+This parameter is optional.

 ```yaml
 Type: SwitchParameter